2018ik/2018ik.github.io/_wiki/revelation_book.markdown

 ## Background

 The revelation of Jesus Christ is the focal point of this entire book (Rev. 1:1).
+Revelation opens with the "revelation of Jesus Christ," indicating that this entire book reveals Christ.
+As the conclusion of the Bible, this is the ultimate, complete and consummate revelation of Christ and of the entire Bible.

 ## Summary